Tatshini/Crime-Time-Joins/README.md

 ## Pre-requisites

-You should have python and pip, both version 3 installed in your system.
 You should have postgresql version 14.5 and [pgadmin](https://www.pgadmin.org/download/) version 15.3 installed.
 Make sure an instance is running in the background.
 No data is required, all of the data is created in the .sql file.

 ## Setup

-Run the following command on terminal: pip install psycopg

 Clone this repository